 This CBD cinema runs a whopper Monday deal for cinema-goers.
 See your next arthouse flick or blockbuster on a Monday when tickets are $9.50 all day.

 Also, for $18.50 a year you can become a Palace Movie Club member, which means cheap tickets, a birthday bar voucher, early bird ticket offers and more.
 It’s available at all Palace cinemas, including the Astor (see below).

 Melbourne’s largest independent movie complex runs cheap Monday deals.
 Head along on Mondays for $7 tickets before 4pm, $10 tickets after 4pm and $13 3D tickets all day.

 Also consider joining up for a Nova Privilege Membership ($13 for one year) and you’ll receive year-round discounts, special rates for new releases, monthly discounted advance preview screenings and invitations to special events.

 The Astor is a cinema in the grand, old manner, meaning it’s actually the last single screen cinema of its kind in continuous operation in Melbourne.
-You can revel in the glory of this beautiful relic with cheap tickets throughout the week: there’s $14 tickets on Magic Mondays, Wicked Wednesdays and Fantastic Thursdays.
+You can revel in the glory of this beautiful relic with cheap tickets throughout the week: there are $15 tickets on Magic Mondays and Fantastic Thursdays.

 For those keen on a nostalgic cinema experience, the Coburg Drive-In is brimming with the feeling of old-timey movie outings.
-Head there on a Monday for their Mad Monday offers: adults and concessions are $10 and carloads (max 5 people) are $25.
+Head there on a Monday for a Mad Monday offer: adults and concessions are $10 and carloads (max five people) are $25.
 Plus, kids under 12 get in free all year round.

 Films are shown every day except Christmas Day at this four-screen drive-in theatre.
 Celebrate it in all its 1956 glory with bargain Tuesday tickets: $10 per person, and you can add on a second film for $5 each.
 Plus, carload tickets are just $25 on Monday, Tuesday and Wednesday – if you can squish in the max (seven people seated legally, of course) it’s just under $3.60 per person.